 There have been more than 30 casinos built throughout the state of Mississippi, and several of these properties have now moved inland.
 In 2017, these properties, along with lawmakers, started to consider the possibility of legalizing sports betting.

-Mississippi was actually one of the states that legalized sports betting before 2018 when the United States Supreme Court finally lifted the federal ban.
+Mississippi was one of the states that legalized sports betting before 2018 when the United States Supreme Court finally lifted the federal ban.
 That allowed for casinos to be ready to offer sports betting in early 2018.

 The first legal sports bet in the state of Mississippi was placed in August 2018, officially launching the industry.
 According to state law, all of the betting must be done at a land-based casino currently open in the state.